10 Common Invoicing Mistakes (And How to Avoid Them)

 However, Hiveage users can also take advantage of invoice status tracking and the accounts aging report, which provides a comprehensive audit trail to help you manage the current status of each payment.

-In addition, Hiveage includes automated reminders for your entire client base, which means that chasing up aged debtors can become a much simpler task.
+In addition, most invoicing software like Hiveage includes automated reminders for your entire client base, which means that chasing up aged debtors can become a much simpler task.

 3. Providing Unclear Payment Terms